joel-cheung/GA-projects/Capstone/README.md

 # Information
 This is my capstone project for the General Assembly Data Science Immersive course.

+**CONTENT WARNING: This project includes content that are sensitive and may be offensive to some viewers.
+These topics include mentions (many negative) and slurs of race, religion, and gender.**

+**NOTE: All text information that are used in this project are directly taken from the websites and do not reflect what I believe in.
+All tags (whether a tweet is racist/sexist, or not) are taken as is from the source.**

+For the purpose of this project, the offensive tweets of interest are ones that are racist and sexist.

+Racist tweets are defined as those that have antagonistic sentiments toward certain religious figures or individuals from a religious group, and/or individuals or groups from a certain race.
+Given the dataset 'classified_tweets' not separating the racist and sacrilegious/blasphemous (anti-religious) tweets, the 'racist' tag will be applied for both categories.

+Sexist tweets are defined as those that have misogynistic, homophobic, and/or transphobic sentiments.

 # Background
 Twitter is a micro-blogging social media platform with 217.5 million daily active users globally.
 With 500 million new tweets (posts) daily, the topics of these tweets varies widely – k-pop, politics, financial news… you name it!
 Individuals use it for news, entertainment, and discussions, while corporations use them to as a marketing tool to reach out to a wide audience.
 Given the freedom Twitter accords to its user, Twitter can provide a conducive environment for productive discourse, but this freedom can also be abused, manifesting in the forms of racism and sexism